 How are classes organised during the academic phase in London?
 How many hours of class do I have per week?

 Students spend approximately 15 hours per week in class for the MA, PGDip and other related lectures, seminars and tutorial sessions.
 The MA programme follows a lecture – seminar – tutorial model.
 The PgDip is a mixed mode course which includes online tasks as well as face-to-face teaching sessions.
 Additionally, students spend two to three days a week teaching at London mainstream schools and one day a week teaching religious education classes at RECs.
 Students are also expected to keep up with both their MA and PgDip assessments alongside their lectures, readings and class work.

 What is a DBS check and why do I have to have one?

-It is a requirement of the UK Home Office that any individual teaching in a UK school or working with children/young people must be in receipt of a satisfactory Enhanced Disclosure certificate from the Disclosure and Barring Service (DBS).
-The Disclosure and Barring Service (DBS) certificate will be arranged by the UCL Institute of Education (IOE) in line with UK regulations.
+It is a statutory requirement of the Home Office, that any individual who will be teaching in a UK school or works with children or young people must be in receipt of a satisfactory Enhanced Disclosure Certificate from the Disclosure and Barring Service (DBS).
+The DBS checks will be arranged by UCL Graduate Admissions team in line with the UK regulations.

-You will also need to supply a criminal record check (Police Report) from the relevant authorities in your home country, and from every other country in which you have previously spent 12 months or more.
-This document should contain details of any cautions, convictions, reprimands, warnings or bind-over recorded against your name, or confirm that there are none.
-If this information is not in English you will need to supply an official certified translation of the document.
-Failure to submit a satisfactory criminal record check will jeopardise your teaching practice if your clearance remains outstanding at the time of enrolment.
+Teaching practice places students in a ‘position of trust’, as set out in the Exceptions Order to the Rehabilitation of Offenders Act (ROA) 1974.
+Students will need to supply a criminal record check (Police Report) from the relevant authorities in their home country, and from every other country in which they have previously spent 12 months or more.
+This document should contain details of any cautions, convictions, reprimands, warnings or bind overs recorded against the student’s name, or confirm that there are none.
+If this information is not in English, students will also need to supply an official certified translation of the document.
+This will need to be supplied to the UCL Graduate admissions team.

 Can I apply to both STEP and GPISH?